Toxoplasma gondii

 • Lymph node: isolated, multiple or generalized lymphadenopathy.

-• Heart: myocarditis, in the severely immunocompromised.
+• Heart: myocarditis in the severely immunocompromised.

-• Lung: pneumonitis, in HSCT recipients.
+• Lung: pneumonitis, especially in HSCT recipients.

 • Cutaneous: rare, may appear like erythema multiforme, nodules, urticaria or maculopapular lesions.
 Diagnose by skin biopsy displaying tachyzoites.